Frequently Asked Questions

 Register your team with Georgia Envirothon following directions provided on the Registration page.
 The entities that prepare the resources material will be the entities that will construct and test your students during the competition.
 Study materials are the source of all questions used for the station examinations.

-If you, as an advisor, is new to the Envirothon, you are welcome to contact Jennifer Standridge at [email protected] on the Georgia Envirothon Council for assistance/clarification.
+If you, as an advisor, are new to the Envirothon, you are welcome to contact Envirothon President,Kimberly McCollum at [email protected] on assistance/clarification.
 Another good contact is your local Resource Conservation and Development (RC&D) office.

 12. How does the competition work?

 1. What is Envirothon?
-Envirothon is North America’s premier natural resource education competition for high school students at the North American level and for middle and high schoolers at the state level.
+Envirothon is North America’s premier natural resource education competition for high school students at the North American and state levels.
 Envirothon offers both in-class curriculum and hands-on field experiences focused around ecology, natural resource management, and current environmental issues.
 This unique combination of learning experiences and breadth of study is part of what has made Envirothon a huge success with students and educators across the United States and Canada.
-The Georgia Envirothon is operated by the Georgia Envirothon Council and manages the Regional and State contests.
+The Georgia Envirothon is operated by the Georgia Envirothon Council that manages the State contest.
 The National Conservation Foundation (NCF) Envirothon is operated by the National Conservation Foundation and manages the North American competition.
 Learn more about the NCF Envirothon by checking out their website, www.envirothon.org.

 2. How does the competition work?

-Testing at the regional and state competitions involves visiting five stations, one for each study unit, located within easy walking distance of each other at the competition site.
+Testing involves visiting five stations, one for each study unit, located within easy walking distance of each other at the competition site.
 Teams move between the competition stations in groups, usually four to five teams per group.
 At each station, team examinations are administered by a station coordinator.
 Tests contain many question formats including narrative responses, true/false, fill in the blank, multiple choice, and matching.
 Participants have 45 minutes per station to complete their testing.
-At the state competition, an additional oral presentation station is added that generally runs 25 minutes (set-up, presentation, and Q/A).

-Regional and State test questions come from the study materials posted on the "Resources page" of the Georgia Envirothon web site.
+Test questions come from the study materials posted on the "Resources Page" of the Georgia Envirothon web site.
 Testing includes site investigation, not just recall of study material, to correctly answer many of the questions.
-At the state competition, the team oral presentation component requires teams to address a specific problem that focuses on the current environmental topic.

 3. Why compete?